CS171/2023/syllabus.md

 ## Grading
 This course can be taken for a letter grade only, there is no pass/fail option.
 The course grade comprises:

-* Class Activities (10%)
-* Lab Pre-reading Quizzes (10%)
+* Lab Activities (15%)
-* Homework:
-    * Visualization Design Quizzes (15%)
+* Class Activities (15%)
-    * Programming Assignments (30%)
+* Weekly Programming + Design Assignments (30%)
+* Lab Pre-reading Quizzes (5%)
 * Final Project (35%)

-Note that this grade breakdown is likely to be updated by the start of the semester to reflect our updated course material.
-Your participation grade includes participating in class and on EdStem, and being helpful to other students.
-We will drop your lowest quiz score.
+We will drop your lowest two scores for lab activities, class activities, and reading quizzes.
+You get four late days for your homework for the entire semester, but you can use no more than two late days on any single assignment.

  Any concerns about grading errors must be clearly articulated in writing and sent to <jbeyer@g.harvard.edu> within one week of receiving the grade.

 We will map your points to letter grades using the following table: